LINWEN607/congregate/customer/gitlab-github-bitbucket-terminology-guide.md

 | **Subgrouping**       | ✅ Yes                       | ⚠️ Teams (permission scope)  | ❌ Not Available                  | ❌ Not Available           |
 | **Visibility Levels** | Public / Internal / Private | Public / Internal¹ / Private | Public / Private                 | Public / Private          |

-### Note:
+ > [!note]

-¹ GitHub's *Internal* visibility is available only in Enterprise Cloud orgs and exposes repos to all members.
+-  ¹ GitHub's *Internal* visibility is available only in Enterprise Cloud orgs and exposes repos to all members.
-² Bitbucket’s *Public* visibility is limited; Projects and Workspaces are private by default.
+-  ² Bitbucket’s *Public* visibility is limited; Projects and Workspaces are private by default.

 ---